svanderburg/disnix-proxy-example/README.md

 Usage
 =====
-This example comes in two variants.
+This example comes in three variants.
 You can either deploy the server and client with or without proxy.
 There are three ways to try to deploy this example.

 The `deployment/DistributedDeployment` folder contains all neccessary Disnix models, such as a services, infrastructure and distribution models required for deployment.